-Seriously, what is up with it?
+Seriously, what is up with the school dress code in America?
 Every time I turn around some poor girl is being sent home because of some random item of her clothing being inappropriate and a “distraction” to the boys?
 Why is it the girl’s problem if the boys can’t keep their eyes on the board?
 I really don’t get that logic.
 Is the boy’s education more important that the girl’s?

 There is no logic behind the reason these girls are being sent home for either.
 Her collar bones are showing?
 Her skirt shows her knees?
 Her shirt doesn’t cover her shoulders?
 She’s wearing leggings as pants?
 Have we somehow travelled back to the Victorian days when to show an ankle somehow stoked a man’s desire?
 How rediculous!

 And if I thought the school day was ridiculous, the dance school dress codes are sheer stupidity!
 No strapless dresses, no spaghetti straps, no cleavage, no backless, no shoulders, nothing that shows the knees, nothing that shows even the slightest indication that the wearer is a female!
 Are the girls meant to wear burlap sacks?